Defrost a frozen turkey for the holidays

 Half frozen turkey in a microwave safe dish in the Microwave

-3. During this time, rotate and flip the turkey as necessary to ensure it defrosts evenly.
+2. Throughout defrosting, rotate and flip the turkey to ensure even thawing.

 Other answers that might help